All India Centre of Trade Unions

 The All India Centre of Trade Unions is a trade union centre in India.
 It is the labour wing of the Marxist Communist Party of India (United).
 Previously it was the trade union wing of the main predecessor of MCPI(U), the Marxist Communist Party of India.

 M.S.
 Patrudu was the AICTU general secretary until his death in 2004.
-After the death of Patrudu, the position of general secretary was taken over by Malkiat Singh.
+Malkiat Singh then succeeded Patrudu as general secretary.